-Are you looking to buy some men’s cologne as a gift?
+Are you looking to buy some perfume as a gift?
 Or perhaps a new lipstick?
 Unless you've wandered through a Sephora in the US gaping at the bargains, you may be surprised to learn that consumers overseas are paying up to 50% less for exactly the same product we buy here in Australia.

 And cosmetics price discrimination isn't just affecting Aussie women.
 When we priced the popular Giorgio Acqua Di Gio Essenza men's cologne (75mL), this is what we found.